Hilaria Baldwin Does A Headstand On Alec’s Chest In Sweet Instagram Post

 As seen in the picture, Hilaria is flaunting toned abs and strong thighs, making it hard to believe she had recently been pregnant.
 Considering that Carmen was born on August 23, 2013, it is safe to assume the shot was taken in late 2013 or early 2014.

-Alec, 60, is lying on his back with his eyes closed, as if concentrating to maintain his balance and prevent losing his grip on Hilaria’s hands.
+Alec, 60, is lying on his back with his eyes closed as if concentrating to maintain his balance and prevent losing his grip on Hilaria’s hands.
 He is wearing a black T-shirt and matching black pants with equally black socks completing his cozy ensemble.
-Kids toys in varying shades of pink dot the room around the couple, suggesting their are sharing their acrobatic session in an area devoted to the girl.
+Kids toys in varying shades of pink dot the room around the couple, suggesting they are sharing their acrobatic session in an area devoted to the girl.

 The snapshot, which Hilaria shared with her 494,000 Instagram followers, garnered more than 8,000 likes and more than 165 comments within two hours of being posted — at the time of this writing.
 Users of the popular social media platform and fans of the couple took to the comments section to share their admiration for the Baldwins.